 And lastly, the winner(s) ad is/are send back and shown on the website.
 This entire process takes less than a second.

 This one is easy.
 Was an ad visible on a screen?
 It might have been below the fold and user didn’t scroll so it was unviewable.
 There are rules for it.
 Eg. at least 50% of the surface area of the ad was on the screen for at least 1 second.

 Btw there is Google Marketing Platform (formerly called DoubleClick).

 They had a really nice marketing campaign.
 There were several ad formats like interactive configurator for a car, interactive cockpit viewer, simple email registration form and complex form.
 The goal (at the top of the pyramid) was to get people to fill the form.
 The ultimate goal was to sell a bunch of cars.
 With all these activities they targeted people in different stages and levels of interest.
 Once someone configured their car, a banner with their custom car was shown to them to get them to the next level of engagement.
 It was really well done, they followed the customer journey.
 In the end, they were able to sell those cars.
 Thumbs up, guys!

 The cornerstone is to have a brief, KPIs and solution draft.
 Then it’s pretty easy.
 Just set up site tracking, create your ads, select inventory and targeting.
 That’s it!
 And imagine, people get paid to do this?

 Site tracking is done with a tracking pixel.
 Thanks to a cross-device tracking we can target the same user on both mobile and desktop.

-His first is the same as our first speaker.
-However, Martin P talked about Facebook ads.
+His first name is the same as our first speaker.
+However, Martin Pilar talked about Facebook ads.
 Facebook knows a lot about us, thanks to its tracking pixel: what are we shopping for, what are we browsing, location, friends…

 What type of people are we targeting?